vijaidjearam/blog/_posts/2022-11-30-Modify-bios-settings-via-dell-command-configure-PE.md

 In the client machine boot to pxe menu and select the Enroll key option in the fog menu.

 The key will be automatically enrolled to the bios and the secure boot mode is set to **Deployed Mode**

-The client machine will restart and now reboot to the pxe menu and select

 Boot the machine via network IP V4 and select the winpe in the menu , that's it the winpe environment will configure the bios 😃